 MTR – Mavalli Tiffin Room

-About a 10 minute walk from Tekka Market is MTR (Mavalli Tiffin Rooms), a South Indian vegetarian restaurant chain from Bangalore that serves the most delicious dosas & idlis (a variety of rice and lentil pancakes) and different kinds of rice dishes.
+About a 10 minute walk from Tekka Market is MTR (Mavalli Tiffin Rooms), a South Indian vegetarian restaurant chain from Bangalore that serves the most delicious dosas & idlis (a variety of rice and lentil pancakes) and different kinds of rice dishes (pictured above).
 Our favourite is the Set Dosa, Rava Idli, Neer Dosa and Bisibelebath (a spicy rice).
 Best for breakfast or lunch, it does get quite crowded at the weekends but the turnaround of tables is quick, and the food is worth the wait.

 MTR, 438 Serangoon Road (opp.
 Sri Srinivasa Perumal Temple), Singapore 218133, www.mtrsingapore.com